LLNL/variorum/CONTRIBUTING.md

 GitHub provides a tutorial on how to file a PR.
 When you send the request, make `dev` the destination branch.

+A PR template for variorum can be found in `.github/pull_request.md`.

 GitHub Actions will run on all PRs, and will (1) build and compile the source code, and (2) enforce style format.